Andreums26/Andreums26/README.md

 ### My skills:

 - About the programmes that I know, I have expert level knowledge in Excel, advanced in Word and PPT, apart from intermediate level in LaTeX.
 In addition, I have intermediate programming knowledge in Visual Basic, Eviews, R and Python.
 And basic notions of Stata, Matlab, SPSS and PowerBI 🧑🏻‍🏫.
+And I speak chinese too 🇨🇳.

 - I'm currently in the 8th cycle at the Pontificia Universidad Católica del Perú 🎓🇵🇪.
 With broad interests also in FINANCE, RESEARCH, MONETARY POLICY AND PUBLIC POLICY 📚.